 To add a new entry to the table or to edit an existing entry, do as follows:

 1. Select SETTINGS > LAN > Network classification table.

 If you are prompted, enter the administrator user name and password.
-The default user name is admin and the default password is 1234.
+For details, see To log on on page 164.